MIRI Cross-Mode Recommended Strategies

 Target acquisition readout mode: FAST and fast group averaging

 MIRI target acquisition can be performed using 6 different readout modes: FAST (FASTR1 is not used for TA),and 5 different flavors of fast group averaging (see MIRI Target Acquisition).
-Data volume can become a concern when a TA requires a large number of groups—in fast group averaging, each group consists of 4, 8, 16, 34, or 64 co-added FAST mode groups.
-Fast group averaging is offered for MIRI TA only.
+A maximum of 10 FULL-frame groups can be held in memory for the TA algorithm.
+To allow for longer TA exposures, FASTRGRPAVG readout modes are available with group averaging of 4, 8, 16, 32, and 64 groups.
+Fast group averaging is offered for MIRI TA only, with the lone exception being FASTGRPAVG8, which is available for science observations.
 The ETC will give warnings when the SNR achieved is not sufficient to successfully finish the TA procedure (see more details in JWST ETC MIRI Target Acquisition).

 References